-The directors appoint a secretary.
+The directors appoint a contact person/secretary.

-The secretary must be at least 18 years old.
+The contact person/secretary must be at least 18 years old.

-The directors decide the secretary's pay and terms and conditions of employment, if any.
+The directors decide the contact person/secretary's pay and terms and conditions of employment, if any.

 The contact person/secretary must pass on any correspondence received to at least one of the directors within 14 days.